rubenhortas/rubenhortas.github.io/_posts/2024-04-06-neovim-rust-ide.md

 img_path: /assets/img/posts/
 ---

-If you read my article [Configuring Neovim as Python IDE](https://rubenhortas.github.io/posts/neovim-python-ide/), you already know that one of mi favorite editors is [neo]vim.
+If you read my article [Configuring Neovim as Python IDE](https://rubenhortas.github.io/posts/neovim-python-ide/), you already know that one of mi favorite editors is [Neovim](https://neovim.io).
 Between other reasons, when I'm using [neo]vim I feel more focused, I don't know why.

-One of my open fronts, in my spare time, is learn Rust, and neovim (in this case) seems a great IDE to do it.
+One of my open fronts, in my spare time, is learn Rust, and [Neovim](https://neovim.io) (in this case) seems a great IDE to do it.
-I have to say that programming in rust using neovim it reminds me of the old days programming in (ANSI) C using vim.
+I have to say that programming in rust using [Neovim](https://neovim.io) it reminds me of the old days programming in Standard C using [vim](https://www.vim.org/download.php).

-Convert neovim in a Rust IDE it's very fast and very straightforward.
+Convert [Neovim](https://neovim.io) in a Rust IDE it's very fast and straightforward.
 After installing Rust, we only will need `rust-analyzer` and three vim plugins.

 ## rust-analyzer